 Aspen Technology & Society Program

-Based on the Aspen Method, our programs offer public decision-makers, private stakeholders and representatives of the non-governmental and academic sectors an exceptional platform for reflection, aiming to reach consensus on concrete policy recommendations in Romania’s most relevant policy fields.
-The added value of Aspen Policy Programs is that we engage with public decision-makers from the start of the reflection process, in an informal and informed dialogue, fostering mutual ownership of our policy recommendations.
+Based on the Aspen Method, our programs offer public decision makers, private stakeholders and representatives of the non-governmental and academic sectors an exceptional platform for reflection, aiming to reach consensus on concrete policy recommendations in Romania’s most relevant policy fields.
+By engaging with public decision makers from the start of the reflection process, in an informal and informed dialogue, mutual ownership of our policy recommendations is fostered.

 Technological innovations are reshaping industries and disrupting existing businesses and operating models.
-However, technology also has a powerful impact on citizens, shaping society and presenting a series of opportunities and challenges for policy-makers and businesses.
-On the one hand, global trends such as artificial intelligence, the Internet of Things, as well as automation and data exchange in manufacturing, bring numerous social and economic benefits to the citizens of countries and regions able to profit from these technological innovations.
-On the other hand, estimates of job losses due to digitalization run as high as 2 billion worldwide by 2030, according to a report by the World Economic Forum¹.
+However, technology also has a powerful impact on citizens, shaping society and presenting a series of opportunities and challenges for policymakers and businesses.
+On the one hand, global trends such as artificial intelligence, e governance solutions, as well as automation and data exchange in manufacturing, bring numerous social and economic benefits to the citizens of countries and regions able to profit from these technological innovations.
+On the other hand, the risks inherent to digital transformations are increasing.
+Technology related threats require adequate measures in the field of cyber security ensuring the long-term conditions based on which stakeholders could improve awareness and knowledge throughout society, reducing its vulnerability and raising its resilience.
+Furthermore, automation will unleash massive shifts in the labor force, leaving policymakers with tough choices.
+Estimates of job losses due to digitalization run as high as 2 billion worldwide by 2030, according to a report by the World Economic Forum¹.

 - Create a community which can provide advisory support with regards to various technology related or technology impacted domains.